-The reason Uncle Elmer almost no-showed the event in Providence was due to the fact that he was trying to hardball Vince for more money.
+Uncle Elmer almost no-showed the event in Providence because he was trying to hardball Vince for more money.
 As it turns out, things were worked out between the two before Hillbilly Jim even landed.
-Despite not being needed at the show after all, at least Jim got a sweet ride and a unique story to share from the experience!
+Despite not being needed at the show, Jim got a sweet ride and a unique story to share from the experience!

 If you enjoyed this piece, be sure not to miss the following articles on our site:

 - Jesse Ventura – How He Sued Vince McMahon, Won, and Worked For WWE Again

 - Vince McMahon Saves the Day for Future Endeavored Workers